La Romanée

 About La Romanée

 Dole is not a city where every meal needs to be a destination booking, that is the useful expectation reset for La Romanée.
-Treat it as a restaurant to consider when the opening times and occasion fit, not as a place to judge by unverified claims about awards, chef names, signature dishes, prices, or a specific menu format.
-The confirmed practical details are direct: La Romanée is in Dole, the dress code is smart casual, the schedule includes lunch on Monday, Thursday, Friday, Saturday, Sunday, with dinner on Thursday, Friday, Saturday.
+Treat it as a restaurant to consider when the opening times and occasion fit, not as a place to judge by awards, chef names, signature dishes, prices, or a specific menu format.
+The practical details are direct: La Romanée is in Dole, the dress code is smart casual, the schedule includes lunch on Monday, Thursday, Friday, Saturday, Sunday, with dinner on Thursday, Friday, Saturday.

 Book it for an easy Dole meal, not for a trophy reservation